Redesigning and manufacturing oral dosage forms for optimal drug therapies

 Our Mission

-We are a clinical-stage pharmaceutical company founded to optimize the design and manufacture of oral solid dosage forms.
+• We are a clinical-stage pharmaceutical company founded to optimize the design of oral solid dosage forms.

-We develop gastroretentive dosage forms that deliver drugs into the blood at a constant rate over time, and achieve a steady drug concentration in blood within the optimal range.
+• We develop gastroretentive dosage forms that expand in the stomach, reside there for a day, release drug at a constant rate, and ensure a steady drug concentration in blood within the optimal range.

-Fluoroscopic image of an Enzian gastroretentive dosage form in the stomach of a dog.
-The dosage form delivers drug into the stomach (and the blood) at a controlled rate over time.
-This results in a controlled drug concentration in blood, enabling an optimal drug therapy.
+Fluoroscopic image of the abdomen of a dog after administering an Enzian dosage form.
+The dosage form is retained in the stomach, and delivers drug into the stomach (and into the blood) at a constant rate over time.
+This enables a constant drug concentration in blood, and an optimal drug therapy.
 Image adapted from A.H.
 Blaesi et al., Int.
 J. Pharm.
 613 (2022) 120792.

 Technical Opportunity

-At present, the most prevalent oral solid dosage forms, the tablets and capsules, are lightly compacted or loose mixtures of drug and excipient particles, Fig. 1.
+As shown schematically in Fig. 1, at present the oral tablets and capsules are lightly compacted or loose mixtures of drug and excipient particles.

 While such dosage forms have served to treat disease for decades, for numerous applications they are not optimal.

-Drugs slightly soluble in gastric but insoluble in intestinal fluids
+Drugs moderately soluble in gastric but insoluble in intestinal fluid

-For example, many kinds of drug are slightly soluble in the acidic gastric fluid, but are essentially insoluble in the pH-neutral intestinal fluids.
+For example, many kinds of drug are moderately soluble in the acidic gastric fluid, but are essentially insoluble in the pH-neutral intestinal fluid.

-As shown in Fig. 2, upon ingesting such drug particles with a particulate dosage form, the dosage form disintegrates into its constituent particles in the stomach, and the drug particles dissolve partially.
+As shown in Fig. 2, upon ingesting a particulate dosage form containing such a drug, the dosage form fragments into its constituent particles in the stomach, and the drug particles dissolve partially.

 Thus, drug absorption stops as soon as the drug has been swept out of the stomach.